- One study showed that those who lie do so an average of one or two times a day.

 - The use of self-soothing techniques such as ear tugging, neck touching, collar pulling, or mouth covering.

-- Inconsistent gestures or facial expressions that contrast with message content.
+- Inconsistent gestures or facial expressions that contrast with the message content.

 Bhattacharjee, Y. (2017).
 “Why We Lie.”
 National Geographic. pp. 30–51.